-Detoxification, also known as detox, is the process of reducing and eliminating drug or alcohol use and removing the addictive substance from the body.
-Detox from addiction can be done in an inpatient or outpatient setting, although it tends to be more effective when done in a residential treatment center.
-Detox alone is not enough to cure an addiction, and treatment with behavioral therapy and counseling is necessary for a true recovery from addiction.
+Detoxification, also known as detox, is the process of reducing and eliminating drug or alcohol use and removing the addictive substance from the body and is the first step in rehab in most cases.
+Detox from addiction and drug abuse can be done in an outpatient or inpatient detox setting, although it tends to be more effective when done in a residential treatment facility.

 Importance of Detoxing

 Removing the existing drugs or alcohol out of your system is an important step to beginning treatment for addiction.

 Many drugs remain in the system for days or weeks after the last use.
 As a result, drug detoxification can be an uncomfortable process because the body often exhibits symptoms of withdrawal like muscle aches or intense cravings as it gets used to not having the drug available anymore.

 In some cases, these withdrawal symptoms can be life threatening and result in seizures, tremors, or strokes.
 Most alcohol and drug treatment programs that include detoxification require that the patient undergo a full medical detox under the care of a qualified medical professional during the detox process.
 Being monitored by a physician also ensures compliance with the detoxification and treatment program.

 The specific details of a drug detox program depend on the specific drug that the user is addicted to.
 In most cases, the actual detoxification process takes only a few days to a week to complete.

 With some drugs, the drug may be tapered off slowly over time so that withdrawal symptoms remain manageable as opposed to stopping immediately.
 Drugs that are short acting tend to produce stronger but shorter-lasting withdrawal symptoms.
 The detox process for other drugs may require administration of medication, such as methadone for those suffering with opiate addiction.